raygun101/MarkupKit/README.md

     <UILabel text="@hello"/>

 If a localized value is not found, the key will be used instead.
 This allows developers to easily identify missing string resources at runtime.

+If the document's owner implements the `bundleForStrings` method, localized string values will be loaded using the bundle returned by this method.
+Otherwise, they will be loaded using the application's main bundle.

 ### Data Binding
 Attributes whose values begin with "$" represent data bindings.
 The text following the "$" character represents the key path of a property in the document's owner to which the corresponding view property will be bound.
 Bindings are bi-directional, such that an update to either the owner or the view property will be automatically reflected in the other.